-In order to receive credit for your practical experience, please complete the following steps.
+In order to receive credit for your practical experience, the following steps must be completed:

-- Receive pre-approval from your Environmental Concentration adviser using the Practical Experience Approval Form.
+- Receive preapproval from your Climate Change Concentration adviser using the Practical Experience Approval Form.
 (If you already completed a practical experience before entering the Environmental Concentration, you may be eligible to receive credit for one experience.
 Instructions on retroactive practicum experiences can be found on our Forms page).

-- Have your supervisor complete the Supervisor Evaluation Form.
-Then meet with your concentration adviser to have them sign off on this form and to discuss your experience.
+- Have your practicum supervisor complete the Supervisor Evaluation Form.
+Then meet with your concentration adviser to discuss your experience and sign the form.
 Send your reflections to them ahead of time.

 All of the forms mentioned above can be found on our Forms page.